openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Protecting the Access Token

 Access Tokens represent End-User authorization and consent to issue certain Credential(s).
-Long-lived Access Tokens giving access to credentials MUST not be issued unless sender-constrained.
+Long-lived Access Tokens giving access to Credentials MUST not be issued unless sender-constrained.
 Access Tokens with lifetimes longer than 5 minutes are, in general, considered long lived.

 To sender-constrain Access Tokens, see the recommendations in Section 4.10.1 in [@!I-D.ietf-oauth-security-topics].
 If Bearer Access Tokens are stored by the Wallet, they MUST be stored in a secure manner, for example, encrypted using a key stored in a protected key store.